-The department offers a program of study to selected qualified students who desire to be certified as teachers.
+THE PROGRAMS: The department offers a program of study to selected qualified students who desire to be certified as teachers.
 The student who wishes certification is responsible for completing the approved course of study and must be recommended by the Education Department to the Pennsylvania Department of Education.
 This recommendation will be based upon the student's adherence to the standards of conduct of Eastern College, as well as upon the student's successful completion of academic requirements.
-The state of Pennsylvania also requires evidence of a passing score on the Praxis Test (NTE) before granting a certificate.
+The Commonwealth of Pennsylvania also requires evidence of a passing score on The Praxis Tests (NTE) before granting a certificate.